 - Perfect for dinner parties, Thanksgiving and Christmas holidays.
 While I encourage you to make this anytime (because you want this in your life more than just during special occasions, trust me), this is an easy and lovely salad for entertaining.

-- How it is to present this salad on a platter or salad bowl.
+- How to present (decorate) salad on a platter or salad bowl, for those wanting to make this for the holidays or entertaining.
 And trust me, it’s not difficult.
 The beautiful ingredients will make this part of the job super easy for you!

 Roasting Butternut Squash

-We will be working on roasting the butternut squash first because it needs to be baked in the oven.
+We will be roasting the butternut squash first because it needs to be baked in the oven.

 Cut butternut squash into small 1-inch cubes and then tossed in olive oil, brown sugar, salt and black pepper in a bowl.